jamesmacwhite/gedling-borough-council-bin-calendars/README.md

 As a resident within the Gedling district in Nottingham, I like to have the bin collection day in my calendar which can be used by multiple devices as well for home automation.

 It is somewhat frustrating that [Gedling Borough Council](https://www.gedling.gov.uk/) does not provide either a iCal calendar or API to view the bin schedule dates in full that can be parsed easily.
-Instead they offer either a PDF (which is horrible for accessibility) or the option to subscribe to email alerts which notifies you the day before.
+Instead they offer either a PDF (which is horrible for accessibility) or the option to subscribe to email alerts which notifies you the day before but no way to have the entire schedule in a usable open format.

-For a few years now I have created my own calendar for my specific collection schedule (Wednesday G2).
-After seeing a few other residents wanting to use this data in home automation, I decided to convert all the bin collections into the iCal format.
+For a few years now I had always created my own calendar for my specific collection schedule (Wednesday G2).
+After seeing a few other residents wanting to use this data in home automation, I started this project with the original intention of providing all the bin collections in the iCal format, this then expanded to going further by providing HTML for better accessibility as well as JSON for other software to leverage a consistent API for using the data too.

-## Bin collection schedules
+## Gedling bin collection schedules

 If you are a new resident or are unsure of how the bin schedules work, they are explained below.

-### General bin collection schedule
+### Refuse/recycling

-There are a total of 20 bin schedules provided by Gedling Borough Council.
+There are a total of 20 bin schedules provided by Gedling Borough Council (who knew there were that many?!).
 The bin schedules Gedling Borough Council operate are labelled G1 - G4 and occur Monday to Friday (under normal collection days).
 Depending on where you are in the Gedling Borough area, you will have a bin day schedule on a specific weekday labelled as G1, G2, G3 or G4.

 **The schedule of each type of bin collections is:**